codesyntax/volto-txantiloiak/README.md

   git push origin main -u
   ```

-- download the [update-templates.py](updates-templates.py) script in this repo and exeute it:
+- download the [update-templates.py](updates-templates.py) script in this repo and execute it:

   ```bash
   python3 update-template.py -theme